TL;DR

 1) What are the best Schopenhauer books for a total beginner?

-For most beginners, start with On the Suffering of the World (overview + best edition) and a good selection from Essays and Aphorisms (how to read + best selection).
-Then learn Will (plain English) and Representation before attempting the main work.
+Start with On the Suffering of the World (overview + best edition) and Essays and Aphorisms (how to read + best selection).
+Then read Will (plain English) and Representation before attempting the main work.

 2) What is the best Schopenhauer translation?

 There is no single best translation for everyone.
-A good edition is one you can read with steady comprehension.
-Pick a readable translation and stay with it long enough to build momentum.
+Pick a readable edition you can finish and stay with it long enough to build momentum.
 Switching constantly is the fastest way to stall.

 3) Where should I start Schopenhauer if I already know some philosophy?

-Start with The World as Will and Representation (overview + how to approach it), then ground your reading with Representation and Principle of Sufficient Reason.
-Use essays to keep the ideas connected to lived experience.
+Use The World as Will and Representation (overview + how to approach it) as your map, and ground the vocabulary with Representation and Principle of Sufficient Reason.
+Keep Essays and Aphorisms (how to read + best selection) alongside it to stay oriented.

 4) Which Schopenhauer editions are best if I’m mainly interested in pessimism and psychology?

 Start with On the Suffering of the World (overview + best edition), then add Essays and Aphorisms (how to read + best selection).
-Pair these with Will (plain English) so “pessimism” stays grounded in the mechanism of desire, not just attitude.
+Pair with Will (plain English) so “pessimism” stays grounded in desire and striving.

 5) Do I need to read The World as Will and Representation to understand Schopenhauer?

 To understand the full system, yes.
-To understand his central ideas and why he thinks life feels the way it does, no. Many readers benefit from starting with essays and shorter works, then moving to the main text with a guide.
+To understand his central diagnosis and why he thinks satisfaction is unstable, no. Many readers do better starting with shorter works and concept pages, then moving to the main text with a guide.

 Read next